-- The Block Wall is actually located at the restrooms and is a super fun, colorful wall that will make you feel like a kid again.
+- The Block Wall is actually located near the restrooms and is a super fun, colorful wall that will make you feel like a kid again.
 And no worries about taking photos here; lots of other people were too. 🙂

 - The Woody Statue at the entrance to Toy Story Land itself is a great place to take pictures and we saw Photopass Photographers there all day, so grabbing a quick picture should be easy!
-You can find the Buzz Lightyear Statue posing in front Alien Swirling Saucers.
+You can find the Buzz Lightyear Statue posing in front of Alien Swirling Saucers.

 Honestly, there are SO many photo opportunities in Toy Story Land and we are really just scratching the surface here.

 As of right now, the only “entertainment” that Toy Story Land has is a little show featuring everyone’s favorite Green Army Men.
 They march in a small drum corps-making my marching band heart so happy!- And watching them pick up their plastic feet to the beat of the drums is just magical.
 The army men recruit new soldiers into the Platoon and incorporate play into the show and it’s just such a fun little parade/show to watch.
 The shows occur throughout the day, so just keep your eyes peeled!
 The toy soldiers also interact with guests throughout the day just at random, sometimes giving missions or training sessions.
 So fun!

 You can definitely plan on meeting all of your favorite Toy Story characters in Andy’s Backyard!
 And now, with even more fun backdrops!
 Photopass photographers are available throughout Toy Story Land ready to capture your best pose with your favorite Toys!
 You can see Woody, and Buzz pretty regularly. and every once in a while Bo Peep shows up.